 The Registration Committee has five members.
 The composition of the Registration Committee is outlined in the College by-laws and includes four Council members (two physiotherapists and two public appointees) and an additional physiotherapist who is not a member of Council.
 The by-law does not require an internationally educated member of the profession to be on the Committee, however, any of the physiotherapists who are on the Committee could be internationally educated depending on who is nominated or elected by peers.
-As well, the public members appointed to the Committee may have received their education outside of Canada.
-In 2011, one member of the Registration Committee was an internationally educated physiotherapist and two others are internationally educated public member.
+As well, the public members appointed to the Committee may have received their educations outside of Canada.
+During most of 2014, one member of the Registration Committee was an internationally educated physiotherapist.